Nitrofurantoin

 Print this page

 Nitrofurantoin is an antibiotic used to treat and prevent infections of the urinary tract (UTIs), such as bladder infections.
 It works by killing or stopping the growth of the bugs that cause the infection.
-In people who get urinary tract infections often, nitrofurantoin can be used to prevent infections.
+For people who get urinary tract infections often, nitrofurantoin can be used to prevent infections.
 Read more about urinary tract infections in men, women, pregnancy and children.

-In Aotearoa New Zealand, nitrofurantoin comes as:
+In Aotearoa New Zealand, nitrofurantoin is available as:

-• Nifuran tablets (50 mg and 100 mg)
+• Nifuran® tablets (50 mg and 100 mg)

-• Macrobid modified release capsules (100 mg).
+• Macrobid® modified release capsules (100 mg).

-• Nifuran tablets
+Nifuran tablets

 • Take Nifuran tablets with food or milk.

 • Space your doses evenly throughout the day.
-For example, for Nifuran 50mg tablets with 4 times a day dosing, take your tablets first thing in the morning (before breakfast), at around midday (before lunch), late in the afternoon (before tea) and at bedtime.
+For example, for Nifuran 50 mg tablets with 4 times a day dosing, take your tablets first thing in the morning (before breakfast), at around midday (before lunch), late in the afternoon (before tea) and at bedtime.

 • If you're taking the tablets once a day, take your dose at bedtime.

-• Macrobid capsules
+Macrobid capsules

 • Take your capsules with or just after food or a meal.